Stability-AI/webui-stability-api/README.md

 7. Enjoy creating without making your GPU going BRRRRR!

-## Known Issues
+## Limitations / Issues

-1. May have compatability issues with other extensions
+1. May have compatability issues with other extensions.
+If you have issues please disable other extensions first before raising an issue.

+2. Maximum batch count of 10

+3. Clip Guidance is not available for all samplers